gaehlerm/SoftwareEngineering/README.md

 This is just one example how one can deal with const objects.
 One always has to consider whether an object or only parts of it should be constant.
 Such considerations are important as const'nes is an important property of variables.
 You shouldn't consider const'nes as restricting you, but rather that it fixes some behavior.

 ## Free Function vs. Method

-// This text here is redundant (where?), tough I quite like it.
+// This text here is redundant (where? output arguments?), tough I quite like it.
 What to do…?

 There are two ways to change the value of an object by a function.
 Either pass a mutable object as an output argument or the object is a class instance and the function a method acting on it.
 The two cases look like this: